dwhiffing/fury/content/nato/fr/air/body.md

 The Mirage 2000C was designed as a modern interceptor with a secondary strike role.
-This aircraft was meant to be the French answer to the F-16 and has certainly evolved into multiple variants and roles and has been exported to eight other countries, total production is about 600 compared to almost 5000 F-16’s.
+This aircraft was meant to be the French answer to the F-16 and has certainly evolved into multiple variants and roles being exported to eight other countries; total production is about 600 compared to almost 5000 F-16’s.
 Two wings, the 2<sup>nd</sup> and 5<sup>th</sup> each have three squadrons of these aircraft.